Coo15/System-Information-Collector/README.md

-# Project I: System Information Collector
+# System Information Collector
-- Project for Project 1 course - SOICT
+A project for Project 1 course of SoICT - HUST
 ### 1. Topic:
 Programming and building a program to collect System Information